 St. John’s Choir

-The choir rehearses September through June on Wednesdays from 6:00-7:30 pm and sings for the 10:00 am Sunday Eucharist.
+The choir rehearses September through June on Thursdays from 6:00-7:30 pm and sings for the 10:00 am Sunday Eucharist.
 The choir also sings for a special musical services, often Choral Evensong, on a Sunday afternoon.
 Services on the major Holy Days of the church, such as Christmas Eve, Holy Week, and Easter Day also involve the musical leadership of the choir.
 Chorister training is arranged through the choirmasters on an individual basis at convenient times.
 The Choir of Saint John’s Episcopal Church is always looking for additional singers to augment the excellent existing choir.

 - The choir sings approximately 150 different anthems and canticles each year in one of the finest acoustic settings in Bangor.